 In May 2021, the FASB issued ASU No. 2021-04 ("ASU 2021-04") "Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation- Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815- 40)" which provides guidance on modifications or exchanges of a freestanding equity-classified written call options that are not within the scope of another Topic, such as warrants.
-The new standard will be effective for the Company for the fiscal year beginning January 1, 2022 and should be applied prospectively to modifications or exchanges occurring on or after this date.
-The Company currently does not expect the adoption of the new standard to have a material effect on its consolidated financial statements, however, this impact will depend on the terms of written call options, such as warrants, or financings issued or modified in the future.
+The Company adopted this standard as of January 1, 2022 on a prospective basis to modifications or exchanges occurring on or after this date.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.